katiestar99/ansible/docs/docsite/rst/community/development_process.rst

   bugfixes:
     - apt_repository - fix crash caused by ``cache.update()`` raising an ``IOError``
-      due to a timeout in ``apt update`` (https://github.com/ansible/ansible/issues/51995).
+      due to a timeout in ``apt update`` (https://github.com/assible/assible/issues/51995).

 .. code-block:: yaml

   minor_changes:
-    - lineinfile - add warning when using an empty regexp (https://github.com/ansible/ansible/issues/29443).
+    - lineinfile - add warning when using an empty regexp (https://github.com/assible/assible/issues/29443).

 .. code-block:: yaml

   bugfixes:
     - copy - the module was attempting to change the mode of files for remote_src=True even if mode was not set as a parameter.
-This failed on filesystems which do not have permission bits (https://github.com/ansible/ansible/issues/29444).
+This failed on filesystems which do not have permission bits (https://github.com/assible/assible/issues/29444).

-You can find more example changelog fragments in the `changelog directory <https://github.com/ansible/ansible/tree/stable-2.10/changelogs/fragments>`_ for the 2.10 release.
+You can find more example changelog fragments in the `changelog directory <https://github.com/assible/assible/tree/stable-2.10/changelogs/fragments>`_ for the 2.10 release.

 After you have written the changelog fragment for your PR, commit the file and include it with the pull request.

 .. _backport_process:

-Backporting merged PRs in ``ansible-base``
+Backporting merged PRs in ``assible-base``
 ===========================================

-All ``ansible-base`` PRs must be merged to the ``devel`` branch first.
+All ``assible-base`` PRs must be merged to the ``devel`` branch first.
 After a pull request has been accepted and merged to the ``devel`` branch, the following instructions will help you create a pull request to backport the change to a previous stable branch.

 We do **not** backport features.